panditdhamdhere/Compose/README.md

 8. ### No `selfdestruct`.

-   No contract or libary may use `selfdestruct`.
+   No contract or library may use `selfdestruct`.

 Other Solidity features will likely be added to this ban list.